11 Elements of Successful Organizational Change Capability

 5. We share a common language for change

-Employees throughout the organization have developed a shared change vocabulary.
+Employees throughout the organization have developed a shared vocabulary around change.
 This vocabulary permeates the company culture at all levels.

 6. We have a standard change management methodology